justinmeiners/efficient-programming-with-components/04_instrumented.md

 Dennis decided to bring it in, but the issue  is that it's not really a type.
- C++ attempts make it a type but doesn't quite work.
+C++ attempts to make it a type but it doesn't quite work.
 You could have a variable
 typed with the enum which has three different values and then you take totally different value assigned to it, nothing happens.